abcdan/ipwrc/README.md

 # ~~ipwrc~~ IPRWC
+_It's stripe through because I made a typo in the name of the course...
+We're just gonna act like that never happened._
 A webshop made for a school project in Angular (with a Node.js backend + MongoDB as database).

 ## Notice!